Review 51 (2021): 105–130 https://doi.org/10.22584/nr51.2021.005

 Certification programs are the result of decades of hard work and consensus-building efforts.
 Recognizing the challenges inherent to building and maintaining a personnel certification program, especially for a sparse population scattered over a large region, respondents pointed out that not all certifying agencies active in the North respected the independence criteria as set out by the industry.
 Independence is seen as an important tool in ensuring autonomy and impartiality and in warding against inappropriate influence, potential conflict of interest, and unintentional self-serving bias, as well as for controlling the risk imparted to small water and wastewater systems (Association of Boards of Certification 2013; CWWOCC 2014).

-to training and continuing education, mixed comments were heard regarding the
+continuing education, mixed comments were heard regarding the cultural

-cultural adaptation of certification schemes, as discussed in section 4.1.
-In
+adaptation of certification schemes, as discussed in section 4.1.
+In contrast,

-contrast, participants noted that the certifying agency active and recognized
+participants noted that the certifying agency active and recognized in Nunavik

-in Nunavik was somewhat culturally and linguistically flexible, with documents
+was somewhat culturally and linguistically flexible, with documents and

-and communication being available in first languages such as Inuktitut, and
+communication being available in first languages such as Inuktitut, and usage

 4.6 Recruitment, Retention, and Advancement of Operators